For most, New Year’s Day 2023 marked the sad end to our (somewhat subdued) festivities, and the return to the daily grind… but not in Spain!

-This is one of the most important celebrations and a best loved tradition in Spain, especially for children.
-Why?
-Because it’s all about fun and presents 🎁!
-Yet this time they come from the Three Kings, who are said to come into people’s homes through the windows during the night of January 5th, leaving gifts for everyone to open the next day.
+Because it’s all about fun and presents!
+Yet this time, they come from the Three Kings, who are said to come into people’s homes through the windows on the night of 5th January, leaving gifts for everyone to open the next day.

-To get any presents 🎁, you have to write a letter addressed to the Three Kings or just to your favourite: Melchoir 👑, Caspar 👑 or Balthazar 👑.
-Mine is Melchoir!
+To get presents, kids have to write a letter addressed to the Three Kings, or just to their favourite one: Melchoir, Caspar or Balthazar.
+Mine is Melchoir, hands down!

 Children start writing their letters in December, with a list of the presents they’d like to get on the morning of January 6th.

 To make sure that their letters reach the Three Kings, children have to hand it to one of the Three Kings’ royal messengers, found milling around all Spanish town and city centres a few days before the big day.

 They’ll ask you how you’ve behaved throughout the year.
 If you’ve been good, you’ll get all the presents you wished for in your letter, but if you’ve been naughty, all you’ll get is a lump of coal (edible candy coal, of course!).

 Well, the story goes that on the day Jesus was born, the Three Kings – also known as the Three Wise Men – followed a guiding star all the way to Bethlehem to bring him presents.

 It is said that they arrived on January 6th, bringing gifts of gold, frankincense and myrrh (a spice) for the baby Jesus.